open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 -   `SimpleLayer`.
     Instances of this class can be used to integrate arbitrary OpenLayers `Layer` instances into the map by configuring the `olLayer` constructor option.
-    Note that one can only achieve basic integration through this method: more advanced features such such automatic legends or sublayers will not be available.
+    Note that one can only achieve basic integration through this method: more advanced features such as automatic legends or sublayers will not be available.

 -   `WMSLayer`.
     Represents a WMS service embedded into the map.